Edward-P-Astbury/Edward-P-Astbury.github.io/_posts/2022-10-25-facial-recognition-windows-form.md

 The `DetectFace()` method works by getting an Emgu.CV `Image` of the current frame and saving the output to a [`Mat`](https://docs.opencv.org/4.x/d3/d63/classcv_1_1Mat.html) object (used to store complicated vectors, matrices, grayscale/colour images and so forth).
 The colour space is also converted from BGR to GRAY.
 In simple terms, the image is converted to a grayscale image as grayscale images require less complicated algorithms, ultimately reducing computational overhead.

-Once the image is converted to a grayscale image the `CVInvoke.EqualizeHist(mat, mat)` function is called which takes in our `mat` object and then makes the algorithm normalises the brightness and increases the contrast of the image.
+Once the image is converted to a grayscale image the `CVInvoke.EqualizeHist(mat, mat)` function is called, which takes in our `mat` object and then makes the algorithm normalise the brightness and increase the contrast of the image.

-We then create a array of System.Drawing `Rectangle` objects and assign it to `CascadeClassifier.DetectMultiScale(mat, 1.1, 4)` which returns rectangular regions in a image that the cascade has been trained for.
-In this case the cascade has been provided a frontal face training data set provided by the following [XML](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_alt.xml).
+We then create an array of System.Drawing `Rectangle` objects and assign it to `CascadeClassifier.DetectMultiScale(mat, 1.1, 4)` which returns rectangular regions in an image that the cascade has been trained for.
+In this case the cascade has been provided a frontal face training data set supplied by the following [XML](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_alt.xml).

 The next part of the function is relatively self-explanatory.
 We iterate through our `Rectangle` array, draw the visual rectangle with `CvInvoke.Rectangle()`, save the image, set the image ROI (region of interest) to the rectangle capturing the face, and call the `TrainedImage()` and `CheckName(image, rectangle)` methods.